MythiCode/flutter_camera_kit/README.md

     cameraKitController.resumeCamera();
 ```
  # Notes
- This project is teset on iPhone6, samsung galaxy S7, samsung J7, iPhone pro max.
+ This project is teset on iPhone6, samsung galaxy S7, samsung J7, samsung note 10, samsung s10, iPhone pro max.
- Auto flash has a bug in samsung galaxy S5 and there is no answer for this issue in git and stackoverflow.
+ Auto flash for capture has a bug in samsung galaxy S5 and there is no answer for this issue in git and stackoverflow.
+ Auto flash for camera preview (scanning barcode mode) dosen't work for samsung J7